 The first session was so powerful.
 I finally met this young girl who has been with me, in my fantasies or mythic desire, as you call it, in nearly every orgasm throughout my life. . . .
 I felt so enlivened, so awakened by the experience.
 I met this wanton young girl who could not own her own wild desire and so incurred the wrath/or desire of those in authority (father, teacher, priest, doctor) to control her, punish her, deliver to her exactly what she wanted.
 (Fous, 2013)

-In our subsequent sessions, through further body work processes, we worked further on releasing shame and the fear of judgment her desire had been encased in physically.
+In our subsequent sessions, through further conscious movement and embodiment processes, we worked further on releasing shame and the fear of judgment her desire had been encased in physically.
 Additionally, we created and employed ritual physical enactments that allowed dimensions of her erotic persona to be embodied and expressed, and then discussed strategies of how to bring her discoveries and deeper sense of who she was back into her relationship.
 By the third session, she was ready to move forward and engage with her partner.

 This exploration into my shadow, my secret fantasies, my submerged sexual identities, began as a solo journey.
 I wanted to taste the experience of what was in my head when I orgasm without having to process or consider my current partner’s feelings and fears.
 When I brought him into my explorations, I was surprised and relieved to hear that he would like to know this young girl in my inner myth, that he wants to love all of me.
 I knew from the many times he’s told me, that he could see her often when we make love.
 I was encouraged to reveal my fantasies with him as I’d never done with any man before. . . .
 I see new excitement in my lover, and I’m relieved and excited myself to begin to more intentionally and consciously explore this realm with my man.
 (Fous, 2013)